top of page

 AGA Logo.png

-How Does Food Poisoning Develop into IBS?
+How Does Food Poisoning Lead to IBS?

 Here's an illustration of how an instance of food poisoning develops into post-infectious IBS.